 Following a period of closure in Spring and Summer 2020.
-Gisburn Road Primary School and Preschool have developed a contingency plan, in line with DFE guidelines (Guidance for full opening: schools 27 July 2020) in the need for a further lockdown in Pendle or the country.
+Gisburn Road Primary School and Preschool have developed a contingency plan, in line with DFE guidelines, in the need for a further lockdown in Pendle or the country.
 Children will continue to be provided with an education remotely which is high quality and aligns as closely as possible with in-school provision.

 All learning will be conducted using Century Learning Platform, Oak Academy, teachers' own videos and other virtual online lessons.
 This will allow staff to keep in daily contact in a professional and confidential manner with their class.
 Teachers will be able to schedule learning in a manner that does not overwhelm our children.
 Teaching and learning can be tailored, changed and updated as time progresses, allowing for replication of classroom activity to the best of our ability.
 In all communications we will prioritise the wellbeing of our children and parents.
 If any parents feel they need further support in any way, we ask that you contact your class teaching staff, who will only be too happy to help.